link-society/kubirds-website/content/docs/dockerized-supervision/web/notify.md

 # Use Case

-[After monitoring your web service](/docs/dockerized-supervision/web/availability), you want to notify your slack workspace when your web service change of availability status.
+You have configured a Slack Webhook to receive notifications from your monitoring.

 # How To

-Get a [Slack Webhook](https://api.slack.com/messaging/webhooks) to receive notifications from your monitoring.

 Create a secret containing the URL of your webhook: